Prism Executive Recruitment: Management Consultancy Salary Review 2026

-The market has been here before and Prism’s experience is that employers should be looking hard at their workforce and the potential for significant staff turnover once the market turns.
-As it surely will!
+The market has faced similar conditions before, and Prism’s experience suggests that employers should be carefully assessing their workforce and preparing for the possibility of increased staff turnover once conditions improve.

-The table below summarises our findings for management consultant salaries:
+The table below summarises our findings for the management consultancy salary review:

-(We don’t include large firm Partner and other equivalent Executive grades)
+(We don’t include the most junior or Partner and equivalent top tier grades)

 Bonuses